rolehippie/elasticsearch/README.md

 ### elasticsearch_discovery_zen_ping_unicast_hosts

-List of discovery seed hosts, only for Elasticsearch >= 7.0
+List of discovery hosts, only for Elasticsearch < 7.0

 #### Default value